butroy/CNN_Car_Classification/README.md

 Below are several terms:

-**Frozen** all layers are untrianable except the custmoized layers I added myself.
+**Frozen:** all layers are untrianable except the custmoized layers I added myself.

-**last # layers trainble** last # of layers trainble and these layers include the custmoized layers
+**last # layers trainble:** last # of layers trainble and these layers include the custmoized layers

-**train from scatch** the whole framework is trainable and the initial weights will be randomly assigned.
+**train from scatch:** the whole framework is trainable and the initial weights will be randomly assigned.

 ## Results and discussion